Bcopeland64/Kmeans-and-Birch-Clustering-using-PyCaret/README.md

 # Kmeans-and-Birch-Clustering-using-PyCaret

-Clustering model using Kmeans and Birch Clustering techniques with PyCaret
+Clustering model on the built-in 'mice' dataset in PyCaret using K-means and Birch clustering techniques.